leesei/leesei.github.io/src/content/post/dev-testing.md

 created: 2015-06-17
 tags:
   - comp.lang
+  - dev/testing
   - unit-test
-  - dev/testing
 ---

-> TODO: split to lang specific files
+> split to lang specific files

 [What is Software Testing?
 The 10 Most Common Types of Tests Developers Use in Projects](https://www.freecodecamp.org/news/types-of-software-testing/)